104 weekend days + 12 public holidays = 116 days of no work each year.

 Here’s an example – fancy an escape to the jungle but don’t want to take any time off?
 Fly to Cairns on Thursday night after work, spend a night there and drive up to Cape Tribulation first thing on Friday morning – you’ll be swinging in a hammock with a laptop open by 9am, working as productively as in the city only you’ll be entombed by nature.
 When you ‘clock off’ in the afternoon you’re immediately ready to embrace the weekend and make the most of your tropical paradise #livingthedream.

-4. Schedule an Adventure Weekend per Month
+4. Schedule an Adventure Weekend Every Month

 The best way to actually fill your life with adventure is to plan ahead and get excited.
 So we’ve got a challenge for you:

-Go and buy the most ludicrously sized map of your state or country and take over a wall in your house (Buy the biggest packet of blu-tak you can lay your hands on).
+Go and buy the most ludicrously sized map of your state or country and take over a wall in your house (Buy the biggest packet of Blu-Tak you can lay your hands on).

 Stare at it.